Streamlining Production Studio Operations with PACDock

 Flag

 Used when an asset requires attention (e.g., a damaged lens or a failing transmitter).
-Flagged assets remain tracked in the system and can be reviewed later.
+Flagged assets remain tracked in the system and can be escalated into a service work order.
+If an asset in a kit is flagged, the entire kit is automatically flagged.
+Once issues are resolved and all flags cleared, the kit flag is also cleared.

 Capacity Planning and Utilization Insights